Making the Most of Wine Country Last Updated: March 2023

 It has always been possible to find cheese, fruit and crackers or bread at most Connecticut vineyards, and a couple now offer fine dining and extensive menus as well.

-The Wine Trail & Passport
+Wine Country & Passport

 But what about the wine itself?
 A couple of years ago, Connecticut Magazine invited judges to sample Connecticut wines and judge them in six categories.
 Their favorite wines were: